Election Inspector

 What are a few things you think people would be surprised to learn about being an election inspector?

-Asked by MigBrown over 11 years ago
+Asked by MigBrown about 12 years ago

 I think people would be surprised to learn that we work a 16 to 17 hour day.
 We start at 5:00 am and don't leave until well after the polls close.
 We are just there to make sure that no one cheats and everyone who can vote does and those who can't don't.
 I also think people would be surprised to know that we don't really care who you are voting for and by the time the polls close we just want to go home and sleep.
 I didn't even watch the news to see who won.
 I figured I'd hear the next day.